1918–1919 United Kingdom police strikes: The 1918 strike

 The executive of NUPPO demanded a pay increase, improved war bonuses, extension of pension rights to include policemen's widows, a shortening of the pension entitlement period, and an allowance for school-aged children.
 The most significant issue was that NUPPO be officially recognised as the representative of the police workers.
 NUPPO informed the authorities that unless their demands were met by midnight on the 29 August, they would call a strike.
 The strike of 1918 caught the government off guard at a time of domestic and international labour unrest.

 The swiftness of the strike and the solidarity of the men shocked the government.
 By the next day, 30 August, 12,000 men were on strike, virtually the entire complement of men in the Metropolitan Force.
 The government deployed troops at key points across the capital in response and its priority was to end the strike.
-Prime Minister Lloyd George, who had been in France when the strike started, called a meeting on the 31st with the executive of NUPPO, and the strike was settled that same day.
+Prime Minister David Lloyd George, who had been in France when the strike started, called a meeting on the 31st with the executive of NUPPO, and the strike was settled that same day.
 The terms of the settlement included an increase for all ranks of 13 shillings [65p] per week in pensionable pay, raising the minimum to 43 shillings [£2.15].
 The right to a pension was reduced from 30 years' service to 26 years' service, and widows were awarded a pension of 10 shillings [50p].
 A war bonus of 12 shillings [60p] per week was granted, and a grant of 2 shillings and sixpence [12 1/2p] for each child of school age was given.
 Constable Thiel was reinstated.

 All NUPPO's demands had been met except official recognition of the union.
 Outside London there had been no strikes.
 But policemen in Manchester threatened to strike; they were offered and accepted the same terms given to the Metropolitan Police.
 By October, several other police forces around the country had been given pay increases.
 An immediate consequence of the strike was the increase in union membership, which jumped from 10,000 in August to 50,000 by November 1918.